What to Do When You Hate Your Job and Want to Quit

 3. Identify the change you want to make.

 Before you start looking at new jobs, take some time to really consider what you want to do.
 If you’ve been in your field for a while and like what you do but find your current situation toxic, then finding a similar job somewhere else might be the best choice.
-But if you’re feeling confused and aren’t sure if you want to stay in your field, it may be time to consider going back to school, starting a business, or switching industries entirely.
+But if you’re feeling confused and aren’t sure that you want to stay in your field, it may be time to consider going back to school, starting a business, or switching industries entirely.

 When I was a newspaper reporter, I realized how much I hated working nights, weekends, and holidays.
 Suddenly, being able to spend time with my boyfriend for Christmas and his birthday meant more than working for a newspaper.
 When I looked for a new position, I made sure it had paid holidays and weekends off.